Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-dont-look-up.html.markdown

 One of the benefits of story-telling and film-making is that you can make something entertaining and therefore get it in front of an audience who wouldn’t ordinarily hear that message.
 Don’t Look Up was really funny!
 It’s supposed to be entertaining – that’s the point.

-We had the comedian Matt Winning at our End-of-year party last year, who does stand up about climate.
-Initially, you question how someone can make climate change funny but it opens up the topic to a new audience, because they go for the comedy but get taught about climate change.
-We asked Franny and Peter what they thought about that…
+We asked Franny and Peter what they thought about using comedy to explore the issue of climate change.

 ### Franny